carlykelly/Climate_Analysis_Project/README.md

 # Climate Analysis Project

-In this project we search to answer the question "Is Hawaiian weather truly beautiful year round".
+In this project we search to answer the question "Is Hawaiian weather truly beautiful year round"?

 ## Connecting to our Database
 `Climate.ipynb` uses SQL Alchemy to connect to a SQLite databse and query the weather data for the state of Hawaii.